bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 past this point.
 (Declarative programming does this, but ...)

 Using functions we can add code to our programs without significantly increasing the complexity.
-As a result, programming with pure functions is more like taking a relaxing stroll.
-You can really limit the scope of your thinking to the input and output of the current function.
+Programming with pure functions is more like taking a relaxing stroll because you can often limit the scope of your thinking to the input and output of the current function.

 Of course, pure functions can only take us so far in an interactive program.
-State and views have to **change** in response to user actions.
+State and views are required to **change** over time in response to user actions.
 But I am going to ruthlessly stick to pure functions as far as I can and when I have to compromise and write a function with side effects I will.
 In doing so, I will minimize complexity as much as possible and then hopefully the only complexity I have left will represent the **essential complexity** of the program.

 ### Straightforwardness != Familiarity